 All work experience, education, training and other information substantiating how you meet the minimum qualifications must be included on your application by the filing deadline.
 Information submitted after the filing deadline will not be considered in determining whether you meet the minimum qualifications.

-If you have any questions regarding this recruitment or application process, please contact the exam analyst, Karrie Johnson, by telephone at 415.554.2919, or by email at firstname.lastname@example.org.
+If you have any questions regarding the recruitment or application process, please contact the Exam Analyst, Raymond Wang, by telephone at (415) 554-2920, or via email: firstname.lastname@example.org.
 Due to COVID-19, it is best to email for faster response.

 A passing score must be achieved on the Supervisory Test Battery in order to continue in the selection process.